Fraud, Waste, and Abuse Training for Healthcare Organizations

 It reinforces management accountability

-It strengthens the overall compliance program
+It strengthens the entire compliance program

 Who Should Prioritize Fraud, Waste and Abuse Training?